ftyers/morf-gen-nn/README.md

 ### Performance

-The code is slow, it takes around an hour to run 20 epochs, and then a lot more time to decide.
+The code is slow, it takes around an hour to run 20 epochs, and then a lot more time to decode.
 But the accuracy is quite good.
 97.99% over one run on the SigMorPhon shared task for Turkish (the winning system got 98.93%).